Ethel Sands: World wars

 Sands tended to soldiers who had been injured in France during World War I, having established a hospital for soldiers near Dieppe with Hudson.
 It was forced to close down, and they continued their nursing efforts in both France and England.
 Sands was then in Britain working as a forewoman in a factory that made overalls.
 In 1916 she became a British citizenship.
 During World War II, Sands served as a nurse.
 The house in Chelsea, London was destroyed during The Blitz by a parachute mine, and the house in France was broken into and its contents were stolen or destroyed.
-The two war-time events resulted in the loss of most of Sands and Hudson's works.
+The two war-time events resulted in the loss of most of Sands' and Hudson's works.

 Personal life

 Sands and Hudson divided their time between England and France to accommodate their lifestyle preferences.
 Hudson enjoyed living a relatively quiet life in France and Sands liked the London and Oxford social life.

 Sands entertained people within and outside of the cultural elite throughout her life.
 When Hudson's health began to fail, Sands nursed her until she died in 1957.
 Sand continued to entertain after Hudson's death.
 Her date of death was 19 March 1962.

 Friend Virginia Woolf wrote a sketch based upon her called "The Lady in the Looking Glass", subtitled "A Reflection", about a time that she saw her come "in from the garden and not reading her letters."
-The mirror symbolised the way in which art is used to take a snapshot in time, but can also cut.Nena Skrbic.
-(2004) Wild Outbursts of Freedom: Reading Virginia Woolf's Short Fiction.
-Westport, CT: Praeger. p.
-75.
+The mirror symbolised the way in which art is used to take a snapshot in time, but can also cut.

 Wendy Baron, an author and art historian, wrote a biography about Sands, partly based upon the letters that Sands exchanged with Hudson and others.
 Tate Archives now holds the correspondence.